Justin Wilson (baseball): Pittsburgh Pirates

-After his junior season at Fresno State, the Pirates drafted Wilson in the fifth round (144th overall) of the 2008 Major League Baseball Draft, and he signed with the Pirates.
+After his junior season at Fresno State, the Pirates drafted Wilson in the fifth round (144th overall) of the 2008 Major League Baseball draft, and he signed with the Pirates.

 In 2009, he played for the Lynchburg Hillcats.
 In 2010, he played for the Altoona Curve.
 In 2011, he played for the Indianapolis Indians.
 The Pirates added him to their 40-man roster after the 2011 season to protect him from the Rule 5 draft.

-On April 29, 2012, pitching for the Indianapolis Indians against the Durham Bulls, Wilson pitched the first 7 1/3 innings of a combined no-hitter, finished off by Jumbo Diaz and Doug Slaten.
+On April 29, 2012, pitching for the AAA Indianapolis Indians against the Durham Bulls, Wilson pitched the first 7 1/3 innings of a combined no-hitter, finished off by Jumbo Diaz and Doug Slaten.
 “It was pretty awesome,” Wilson said after the game.
 “Great for Jumbo to come in and not give up a hit.
 And Doug as well.
 Great defense all around.
 Outstanding play to end the game, it was an awesome play.
 And then José Morales behind the plate was just outstanding tonight.”
-On leaving the game with a no-hitter, Wilson said: “It was tough, but you’ve got to trust your manager.”“He was making the call on what he thought, which was totally okay with me.
+On leaving the game with a no-hitter, Wilson said: “It was tough, but you’ve got to trust your manager.
+He was making the call on what he thought, which was totally okay with me.
 Totally understandable.
 I respect him, and understand what he was doing.”
 With two outs in the ninth inning, Reid Brignac sent a slow rolling check swing to second base, then Anderson Hernández ranged in, bare handed the ball, and made the flip to first base to complete the no-hitter.
-On August 9, 2012, pitching for the Indianapolis Indians, Wilson pitched his second no-hitter of the 2012 season, an eight inning, complete game no-hitter against the Charlotte Knights (rain ended the game in the eighth inning).
+On August 9, 2012, while still pitching for the Indianapolis Indians, Wilson pitched his second no-hitter of the 2012 season, an eight inning, complete game no-hitter against the Charlotte Knights (rain ended the game in the eighth inning).
 Wilson was promoted to the Pittsburgh Pirates on August 20, 2012.
 Wilson made his major league debut the same day, pitching one scoreless inning, with three strikeouts.

 Wilson had a 6–1 win–loss record with a 2.08 earned run average (ERA) for the Pirates in 2013.
 He had a 3–4 record with a 4.20 ERA in 2014.